adlnet/xAPI-Spec/xAPI-Data.md

 The Correct Responses Pattern, if used, is intended to be an exhaustive list of possible correct responses.
-Where the criteria for a question are complex and correct responses cannot be exhaustively listed, Learning Record Providers are discouraged from using the "correct responses pattern" property.
+Where the criteria for a question are complex and correct responses cannot be exhaustively listed, Learning Record Providers are discouraged from using the "correctResponsesPattern" property.

-Learning Record Consumers cannot infer success based on comparison of the Response with the Correct Responses Pattern, nor can they rely on the Correct Responses Pattern always being exhaustive.
+Learning Record Consumers cannot infer success based on comparison of the response with the Correct Responses Pattern, nor can they rely on the Correct Responses Pattern always being exhaustive.
 The Learning Record Provider is allowed to mark questions as correct where the response does not match the correct responses pattern, though this is discouraged except in exceptional circumstances.